Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 Closest candidates are:
   set_child!(::Window, ::Widget)
-   @ mousetrap ~/Workspace/mousetrap.jl/src/mousetrap.jl:1457
 ```

-But we can't, because `Placeholder`, the new Julia struct, is not yet considered a `mousetrap.Widget`.
+We can't, because `Placeholder`, the new Julia struct, is not yet considered a `mousetrap.Widget`.

 ### Widget Interface